 One of the most common methods thieves use to enter bags with zippers is to split the zipper open with a pen or similar tool, take what they want, and reseal the zipper by sliding the zipper pull over the open portion of the zipper.
 When your luggage bag is opened in this manner, it leaves no visual clue that your bag was broken into.
 Double flexible cable technology stops this type of theft.
 Attach one end of the lock to your bag handle and the other to the zipper pulls.
 This prevents the traveling of the zipper pulls by keeping them in place.
 Click here to read more!

+This lock design is probably the easiest to use.
 A strong, durable, flexible steel cable, (coated in rubber) is designed to thread more easily through the holes in zipper pulls than a hard formed shank.
-Search Alert security window changes from green to red if the lock has been opened by the TSA.
+Also the wider design has dials that are easier to see and use.
+The Search Alert security window changes from green to red if the lock has been opened by the TSA.
+If your window is red, you know to check your bag for missing items prior to leaving the airport.
 Click here to read more!